 (Nephropathy, Diabetic; Diabetic Glomerulosclerosis)

-Symptoms may not appear until the kidney damage is severe.
-Symptoms may include:
+Problems may not appear until kidney damage is severe.
+A person may have:

-Lifestyle changes that will help control your blood sugar and blood pressure include:
+Lifestyle changes that will help control blood sugar and blood pressure are:

 Treatments for Kidney Failure

-If the damage to your kidneys progresses to kidney failure, you may need dialysis.
-Dialysis takes over for your kidneys.
-Blood passes out of your body into a machine.
-The machine filters waste out of the blood then pumps blood back to you.
+Dialysis may be needed for those with kidney failure.
+Dialysis takes over the job of the kidneys.
+Blood passes out of the body into a machine.
+The machine filters waste out of the blood then pumps blood back to the body.

 American Diabetes Association

 National Kidney Foundation

 Diabetic kidney disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/diabetic-kidney-disease.
 Accessed August 17, 2021.

 Diabetic nephropathy.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/diabetic-nephropathy.
 Accessed August 17, 2021.